Alispezzate/kurisu/README.md

 Cross-platform anime tracker and anime list manager.
 This project aims to provide a cross-platform anime tracker and anime list manager.
 It is currently in development and is not ready for use.
-Freely based on taiga.moe project.
+Loosely based on taiga.moe project.

 ## Planned Features
-- Pretty much everything [taiga.moe](https://taiga.moe) has
+- Pretty much everything [taiga.moe](https://taiga.moe) has (support for Anilist will be prioritized as MyAnimeList API looks like a mess as of now)
 - Cross-platform
 - Anime list manager
 - Anime tracker